End of Life Giving

-You may choose to leave your bequest freely, i.e. ‘no strings attached’ so that Essentially Men can apply the funds in the areas where they are most needed, or you can specify where you would like the funds to be spent.
+You may choose to leave your gift freely, i.e. ‘no strings attached’ so that Essentially Men can apply the funds in the areas where they are most needed, or you can specify where you would like the funds to be spent.

 Strictest confidence guaranteed

 Any gift inquiries will be treated in the strictest confidence by Essentially Men.
 We will respect your wishes if you choose to remain anonymous.